TheAdeo/HDT-testing/README.md

 | Print Speed          | 30mm/s              |
 | Extrusion Multiplier | 1.05                |

-These settings have been chosen to get maximum possible strength to the part and maximize compatibility, and have been fixed to remove variability in the results.
+These settings have been chosen to get maximum possible strength to the part and maximize compatibility, and have been fixed to remove variability in the results. <br />
-The three parameters that have been left to be changed depending on the material are _Hotend Temperature_, _Chamber Temperature_ and _Cooling Fan Percentage_.
+The three parameters that have been left to be changed depending on the material are _Hotend Temperature_, _Chamber Temperature_ and _Cooling Fan Percentage_. <br />
-It is reccommended to note them and add them near the test results to make them valid and reproducible.
+It is reccommended to note them and add them near the test results to make them valid and reproducible. <br />

 Before printing it has to be verified that when requesting 100mm of extrusion, 100mm of filament are extruded.
-If not an e-steps calibration must be performed.
+If not an e-steps calibration must be performed. <br />
 The filament diameter must be measured with a caliper and set correctly in the slicer.

 ### • Test A - 1.8MPa (similar to HDT/A)